Njoxpy/njox_keys/apps/docs/docs/api/api.md

 ## Introduction

 The Key Management System (KMS) API is designed to help organizations manage key data securely and efficiently.
 The API provides endpoints for managing users, venues, orders, and logs.
-It supports various user roles with different levels of access and allows for seamless integration into existing applications.
+It supports only 2 rules `(admin and employee)` with different levels of access and allows for seamless integration into existing applications.

 Use this API to streamline key management processes, monitor system activity, and ensure data integrity across all services.